pechyonkin/100_Days_of_ML_Code/README.md

 [Inspired](https://github.com/llSourcell/100_Days_of_ML_Code) by Siraj Raval.

+## Day 4.
+January 11, Friday.

+I finished my skin lesion classifier.
+Error rate about 7%.
+But true positive rate about 60% which is pretty low.
+Probably class imbalance.
+I will come back to this project later when I learn how to make a custom more balanced data set feeder with fastai.

+I then started another mini project as homework for fastai v3 lesson 1 - [102 flower classifier](https://github.com/pechyonkin/flowers-classifier).
+Spend quite some time to sort the files into appropriate folders so that folder structure can be used by `ImageDataBunch.from_csv()`.
+Documentation is not very clear, test folder was used as training data, validation set was randomly created automatically even though one of the folders was called `valid/`.
+I will try to fix it tomorrow.

+By the way, the data set is quite bad - the authors did not bother to provide a mapping from numerical class labels to actual class names.
+[This](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/categories.html) is the best they could come up with.
+It is not even in alphabetic order!
+Maybe it is a riddle where someone who wishes to use the dataset must manually label the data by using photograph count provided.
+Disappointment.

+If you ever create your own data set - do not do it like this.
+People will thank you.

+**TODO**: make a cheatsheet with common file system commands in Python: copy file, make file, create and close directories, check existence etc. All these functions are in different packages which makes is quite messy and hard to remember well.

+### Nice Discovery

+**TODO**: [This](https://github.com/ageron/tf2_course) tutorial on the upcoming TensorFlow 2.0 by Aurelien Geron.

 ## Day 3.
 January 10, Thursday.

 Today I was able to run the pretrained fastai model, as per Lesson 1 instructions.
 At first I got an error and couldn't figure it out but then realized I had a parameter wrong, I used `tfms` instead of `ds_tfms` when creating my dataset object.